 More than the money, that horse helped to create a significant transformation in my dad.
 Until this fortuitous relationship, my dad was unusually shy.
 He would avoid new relationships at just about all costs.
 People scared him to no end.
 The life of a racehorse owner did more than bring him out of his shell.
 It launched him into the (very intimidating) limelight.

 A quick rabbit trail: What does an 18 year old do with $2k?
 He walked into the Ford dealership to buy a brand new car.
 What does an 18 year old with $2k who gets snubbed by the Ford salesman do?
 He walks across the street to the Chevrolet dealership and plops down a wad of cash for his brand new car.

 My parents were married for over 20 years when I was born.
 They had four kids in 10 years and one more (me) after another decade had past.
 I have known the blessing of a very good man I called “dad”.
 He made many sacrifices for my benefit, including sending me to a Christian school and teaching me a solid work ethic (it didn’t hurt me one bit either).

 Dad hit his head almost exactly a year ago.
-He had a “brain bleed” that caused a type of stroke.
+A brain bleed caused a traumatic brain injury.
 It frustrated him to no end that he couldn’t make the rounds at the food bank.
 His body completely failed him, and he shared with me how badly he wanted to be with Jesus.

 One of the highlights for my dad over the last year was listening to the stories of me being a part of Rooftop 519 and becoming a Pastor .
 He would introduce me to his nurses as “The Pastor” or, “Mr. President”.
 He lived his life vicariously through me, pouring in encouragement and advice every time we met.